FlarumJS/node-flarum/README.md

 ## Release History

 * v0.0.1 Nothing to see here yet
-* v0.0.2 Fixed links because of app.use() and fixed config writing on install
+* v0.0.2 Fixed links because of app.use(), fixed config writing on install, and fixed angularjs